dk14/wolfram-mega/docs/dsl.md

 It is typesafe.
 It provides checks and restrictions that allow you to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity - you only collaterize what's necceessary.

-`OfferModel` it outputs also allows for trivial estimates of collaterals.
+`OfferModel` it outputs also allows for trivial evaluations of collaterals, nothing left to meaningless statistical speculation.

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.